How Much Back Child Support Is A Felony In Texas

 Can A Lawyer Help Me If I Am Facing Felony Charges Due To Unpaid Child Support?

-If you find yourself facing felony charges for unpaid child support in Texas, you might be wondering if hiring a lawyer is worth it.
-The answer is a resounding yes!
-Navigating the legal system can be daunting, especially when your freedom is at stake.
-A skilled attorney can provide invaluable assistance in several ways.
+If you find yourself facing felony charges for unpaid child support in Texas, you might be wondering if hiring a lawyer is worth the investment.
+The short answer is yes, a lawyer can be an invaluable ally in navigating this complex situation.
+Child support laws can be intricate, and the consequences of non-payment can be severe, including potential jail time.

 If I Can’t Afford To Pay My Current Child Support Amount, What Can I Do?